KohlbacherLab/CLAUDIO/README.md

 -i,    --input-filepath,        path to inputfile,
                                 default="data/in/liu18_schweppe17_linked_residues_intra-homo_2370_nonredundant.csv"
--it,   --input-temppath,        path to directory for temporary files, default="" -o,    --output-directory,      output directory for produced csv-files, default="data/out/full" -p,    --projections,           comma-separated position-sensitive list that names the column names of the users dataset
+-it,   --input-temppath,        path to directory for temporary files, default=None -o,    --output-directory,      output directory for produced csv-files, default="data/out/full" -p,    --projections,           comma-separated position-sensitive list that names the column names of the users dataset
                                 containing the necessary information for the tool.
 The column names should contain and